zulip/zulip/help/introduction-to-channels.md

+# Introduction to channels

+{!channels-intro.md!}

-# Browse and subscribe to channels
+## Browse and subscribe to channels

 {start_tabs}